 LEI search

 Find a Legal Entity Identifier in seconds.
-This LEI search tool, also called an LEI code lookup or LEI number lookup, lets you search by company name, LEI code, or registration number and view status, issuer, and reference data.
+This LEI search tool, also called an LEI code lookup or LEI number lookup, lets you search by company name or LEI code and view status, issuer, and reference data.

 How LEI search works

 LEI search queries the Global LEI Index, the public database operated by GLEIF.
 Each LEI record is created and maintained by a Local Operating Unit (LOU) that validates the entity name, registration authority, and address against official sources.
-When you search by name, LEI code, or registration number, we call the GLEIF API and return the most recent reference data published for that entity.
+When you search by name or LEI code, we call the GLEIF API and return the most recent reference data published for that entity.

 The index is updated continuously as LEIs are issued, renewed, or updated after corporate actions.
 That makes a single LEI search useful for onboarding, payments, trading, and compliance, as long as you confirm the status and renewal dates in the record.